-Over the 4 years of making surfboards, Liquid Freedom has become more and more aware of the environmental impact of the making and disposing of surfboards.
-We therefore made some big decisions to lessen the environmental impact of our surfboards.
+Over the 7 years of making surfcraft, Liquid Freedom has become more and more aware of the environmental impact of the making and disposing of boards.
+We therefore made some big decisions to lessen the environmental impact of our craft.

-We are moving more and more over to EPS cores as they are recyclable and non-toxic meaning that the board doesn’t have to end up on a rubbish dump at the end of it’s life.
+We have moved to EPS cores with all of our boards as they are recyclable and non-toxic meaning that the board doesn’t have to end up on a rubbish dump at the end of it’s life.
 The core can be recycled into various items like building materials.
-You have the option when ordering a Liquid Freedom board to have it with an EPS core with no extra cost.
+EPS also maintains it’s lively flex for far longer than the PU equivalent.

 This is our Flagship construction with a Marko Foam 25% recycled Enviro-foam core, Supersap epoxy resin and a carbon stringer.
 It’s 20% lighter than a traditional polyurethane surfboard and doesn’t have to end up in a landfill when you are done with it.

 Check out our upcycled cruise skateboards that we are making using polyurthane blanks.